mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

 Alright, so that is a lot of nitty gritty matrix algebra, that I've been purposefully trying to avoid in this series of blog posts.
 But, the payoff is that we can talk about how the statistical test for cointegration works in a way that is analagous to t-tests that are more familiar.

 Recall that cointegration is when two or more variables ane known to be non-stationary, yet a linear combination of these exist so that the linear combination is stationary.
 Notice that the error correction term uses SPY and SHY prices in levels.
 We know that we cannot put non-stationary variables in a linear regression, yet if SPY and SHY are cointegrated these two regression equations will be ok.
 Why?
-Because when you multiply the matrix of $\beta$s times $[SPY_{t-1} SHY_{t-1}]'$ vector it will be stationary because the regression will find the $beta$\s (as long as such a matrix exists) that makes $\beta_0 + \beta_1 SPY_{t-1} + \beta_2 SHY_{t-1}$ stationary.
+Because when you multiply the matrix of $\beta$s times $[1 SPY_{t-1} SHY_{t-1}]'$ vector it will be stationary because the regression will find the $\beta$'s (as long as such a matrix exists) that makes $\beta_0 + \beta_1 SPY_{t-1} + \beta_2 SHY_{t-1}$ stationary.

 Now if we don't know whether or not our variables are cointegration, we will need a test to determine this.
 The most common is called the Johansen cointegration test.
 What the Johansen test does is estimates the VECM and determines if the $\alpha \beta$ matrix is 'zero'.
 I put zero in quotes because the analagous concept of zero in numbers is the determinant in matrices.
 In a typical linear regression, if you are unsure whether you should include a variable on the right hand side you might just run the model and do a t-test to see if the coeficient on that variable is statistically different from zero.